foreverycc/AlleleSNP_Package/README.md

 For each bam file (ChIP-seq, DNase-seq, ATAC-seq, FAIRE-seq, etc.), AlleleSNP will search for heterozygous given SNPs, then extract the number of reads that contain either the reference or the alternate allele, and finally perform statistical tests (Fig 2).

+In this mode, The assumption is that each SNP has two alleles: one representing the reference and the other representing the alternate allele.
+A binomial test is used to estimate allele-specific effect.

 ### 3.1 Input SNP format

 ```R